Dima-369/macOS-Menu-Countdown/README.md

 00:14:59 left...
 ```

-I rarely use the options to set seconds or hours, so I just run it like `countdown 15` to set a timer for 15 minutes.
+I rarely use the options to set seconds or hours, so I usually run it like `countdown 15` to set a timer for 15 minutes.

 ## Caveats